nicokaiser/hugo-theme-gallery/README.md

 - `/animals` is a Branch Bundle (has `_index.md` and has children) => displayed as album list (`list` layout).
 - The image resource with `*feature*` in its name or the first image found is used as thumbnail image for album lists.
 - Albums without an image are not shown.
-- Images in a sub-directory are not shown (here: `nature/images/tree.jpg`).
-This can be used to provide an album thumbnail that is not shown in the album itself.

 ### Front matter